towerofnix/scratch-api-unofficial-docs/api/definitions/username_object.md

 }
 ```

-The value of `msg` property can be "username exists", "valid username", or "bad username".
+The value of the `msg` property can be "username exists", "valid username", or "bad username".